We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-SoaringEagle +0 points · about 1 year ago
+SoaringEagle +0 points · almost 2 years ago

 I'm hot natured and sleep under a sheet only, No blankets.
 I also use CPAP with a nasal mask while breathing air at room temp only with no heat or water.
 I keep the temperature at around 66 degrees F while sleeping and have experienced what I believe is hypothermia 3 times now with the last incident being worst by far.
 I woke up shaking extremely cold and foggy minded.
 I drove to work in what seemed like a dream.
 I kept running off the road shoulder but made it there.
 I opened the door stepped out and melted to the ground.
 Next thing I'm in the hospital for 8 days while they tried to figure out what happened to me.
 I told them that it was hypothemia but they didn't believe it.
 MRI, Brain scan, blood work all was normal except that now I have Atrial Fibrillation.
 I believe what sleeptech said above is correct but I also know what happened to me.